-δ: Assimilation rate for animal (A: 95%) and vegetal (V: 80%) proteins in humans Ta: Total area of the farm (ha)
+δ: Assimilation rate for animal (A: 95%) and vegetal (V: 80%) proteins in humans

 We considered the average value of those five indicators as the "average nutritional performance", which is a tradeoff between quantity and quality and a useful value for interpreting other indicators.
 The minimum value of these five indicators could be considered, but we should also take into account the complementarity of farm production at the regional scale.